 Mostar, Bosnia’s 6th largest city and the center of Herzegovina has a rich history that’s carried over from the Roman, Medieval, and Ottoman eras.
 The brutal siege and bombings of the city in the early 90’s did their best to try and destroy the remnants of the past but construction over the past ten years has tried to undo these actions.
 Currently, views of the city exemplify a country in the process of mending its wounds, while also juxtaposing the two dominant cultures that still divide the city to this day.

-Every year the government decides which buildings are renovated.
-The government is dominated by the pro Croatian party, who has almost uniformly decided to fix their side of town.
-This effectively gives the Bosniak side the appearance that it is still a war zone.
+Every year the government decides which buildings to renovate.
+The pro-Croatian party dominates the government, who has almost uniformly chosen to fix their side of town.
+These decisions effectively give the Bosniak side the appearance that it is still a war zone.

 Stari Most (Old Bridge) is the defining feature of the city and one of the largest tourist destinations in the country.
-Built in the 16th century it was tragically destroyed in 1994 during the Croatian-Bosnian War.
-In 2004 they rebuilt the bridge by digging the rubble out of the bottom of the Nevreta River.It boasts a stunning view and displays arguably one of the finest examples of Ottoman architecture in the world.
+Built in the 16th century, airstrikes tragically destroyed the bridge in 1994 during the Croatian-Bosnian War.
+In 2004, they rebuilt the bridge by digging the rubble out of the bottom of the Nevreta River.It boasts a stunning view and displays arguably one of the most beautiful examples of Ottoman architecture in the world.
 Today it stands about 25-28 meters high (depending on who you ask) and this year even hosted the Red Bull Cliff Diving Championships.
 You can jump too, for a fee, after you pay insurance and do some practice jumps.

-Nowadays, if you visit the city you can walk through the old town and get a feel for what it was like during Ottoman rule.
-There’s vendors selling traditional foods, coffee, and trinkets.
-Hookah bars are lined up anywhere you can find shade and even though it’s a muslim country beer and other alcohol is still readily available everywhere, which is nice to fight off the 100 degree fahrenheit (38 celsius) heat that I faced everyday there.
+Nowadays, if you visit the city, you can walk through the old town and get a feel for what it was like during Ottoman rule.
+Vendors sell traditional foods, coffee, and trinkets.
+Hookah bars line the spaces where you can find shade and even though it’s a Muslim country beer and other alcohol is still readily available everywhere, which is nice to fight off the 100-degree Fahrenheit (38 Celsius) heat that I faced every day there.

-On that note the week before I got to Mostar it apparently got up to 50 celsius or about 122 fahrenheit, which is absolutely insane to me and also unlivable.
+On that note the week before I got to Mostar it apparently got up to 50 Celsius or about 122 Fahrenheit, which is insane to me and also unlivable.
 So, if you are careless enough to go here during August, like me, I suggest you go off the path and at least visit Kravice Falls.

 A great way to beat the heat, but can be a pain to get there.
-You can hitchhike (pretty common in the former Yugoslavia) or if you feel above that or unsafe doing that, you can just rent a car.
-There’s also a lot of hiking in the area surrounding, but you need to make sure that you stay on trails as there are a great deal of land mines still unfound.
+You can hitchhike (pretty common in the former Yugoslavia), or if you feel above that or unsafe doing that, you can just rent a car.
+There’s also a lot of hiking in the area surrounding, but you need to make sure that you stay on trails as there is a lot of landmines still unfound.

-The most fascinating part of the city and what really sets it apart from other touristy towns has to be the recent war history.
+The most fascinating part of the city and what sets it apart from other touristy towns has to be the recent war history.
 It’s in a unique location because it was on the front-lines of the Bosnian-Serbian War and the Croatian-Bosnian War.
-Sarajevo, the capital, has largely been rebuilt and renovated, but Mostar seems to be in the middle stages of this process.
-You have expensive resorts that line the Nevreta River next to high rise condos, and in between you’ll have the shell of a building with an abandoned snipers nest.
-All with beautiful views of the historical architecture and immaculate nature behind it.
+Sarajevo, the capital, has mostly been rebuilt and renovated, but Mostar seems to be in the middle stages of this process.
+You have expensive resorts that line the Nevreta River next to high rise condos, and in between, you’ll have the shell of a building with an abandoned snipers nest.
+All of them have beautiful views of the historical architecture and immaculate nature behind it.

-There are a ton of war tours that are basically just led by men that didn’t leave Mostar during the conflict and now walk you around major sights (be prepared to hear stories that will make the hair on your arms stand on edge and almost violently ill).
+There are a ton of war tours led by men that didn’t leave Mostar during the conflict and now walk you around significant sights (be prepared to hear stories that will make the hair on your arms stand on edge and almost violently ill).
 The best evidence of this is an abandoned bank that sits as the tallest building in the city.

-It was a former sniper’s nest that was abandoned after the war and slowly turned into a hang out for young people in the city.
-Then it turned into a drug den and so the city blocked off access.
-People still go to hang out and get views of the city, though be careful because the place is rather disgusting with needles and broken bottles laying on the ground.
-Also there is no wall alongside the stairs to the top, so it’s a straight fall from them to at least 100 meters to the ground.
-It was used by the Croats and Serbs (at different times) to fire upon Bosniak civilians.
+It was a former sniper’s nest that was abandoned after the war.
+Now, teenagers and the homeless morphed it into a not-so-hidden hangout.
+Then it turned into a drug den, and so the town blocked off access.
+People still go to hang out and get views of the city.
+Be careful because the place is riddled with needles and broken bottles laying on the ground.
+Also, there is no wall alongside the stairs to the top, so it becomes a deadly fall to the ground.
+The Croats used the bank to fire upon Bosniaks.

-Inside the bank there’s an eery feeling that someone could be around any corner, but inside you’ll rarely see anyone, except other curious travelers.
-Occasionally, there are locals who use the location as a place to imbibe or anything else they do to escape the pain from their pasts.
-Graffiti lines the walls and pops with bright colors, but they are usually sardonic comments or images about the politics and brutality of the conflict.
+Inside the bank, there’s an eery feeling that someone could be around any corner.
+But, you’ll rarely see anyone, except other curious travelers.
+Occasionally, locals use the location as a place to escape the pain from their pasts.
+Graffiti lines the walls and pops with bright colors.
+The content is usually sardonic comments or images about the politics and brutality of the conflict.

-On the surface, Mostar is a city that is still in construction, but ostensibly everyone is happy and friendly.
-When you go to Stari Most you’ll find locals jumping off for tips and people are quick to strike up a conversation and tell you jokes.
+On the surface, Mostar is a city that is still under construction, but ostensibly everyone is happy and friendly.
+When you go to Stari Most, you’ll find locals jumping off for tips.
+The locals are quick to strike up a conversation and tell you jokes.
 Seriously, Bosnians have great senses of humor albeit a little dark (go figure).
 Beneath this are ethnic and personal tensions that are bursting from the seams of the city.